panzek/bessiebeau/README.md

 [Miniwebtool Django Secret Ky Generator](https://miniwebtool.com/django-secret-key-generator/) was used to generate new secret key for this project.

 [Webformatter](https://webformatter.com/html) was used to format an HTML/CSS code

+[Google Search](https://www.google.com/) was used for keywords research

+[Wordtracker](https://www.wordtracker.com/) was used for keywords research.

+[NekoCalc](https://nekocalc.com/) was used to convert pixels to the CSS unit REM, EM, and Percentage.

+[Private Policy Generator](https://www.privacypolicygenerator.info/) was used to generate the site Private Policy and Terms of Service.

 ## Acknowledgements